RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 And that's just the bird crap on the tip of the iceberg of Medium's crimes. 🐧

-But at they do allow for a canonical URL which did positively surprise me, really.
+But they do allow for a canonical URL and article imports which did positively surprise me, really.
 And they have users, tons of readers, potentially even people that might find usefulness or joy in your content.

 So, if you still want to be seen there, we'll need to add some additional steps to our ignorance and do some manual cross posting work: